Vitamin B3 (Niacin)

 The deficiency may occur due to poverty, excessive alcohol consumption, use of birth control pills, anorexia, and a vegan diet.

-For treating vitamin B3 deficiency, the World Health Organization (WHO) recommends using niacinamide or nicotinamide instead of niacin to avoid the side effect of flushing.
+To give the huge health benefits of vitamin B3 and reduce deficiency, the World Health Organization (WHO) recommends using niacinamide or nicotinamide instead of niacin to avoid the side effect of flushing.